-Ben Shalom won different stipendiums of the “European Jeunesses Musicales” and the „American Israel Cultural Foundation“ and performed as a Soloist with different orchestras as the Jerusalem Chamber orchestra, the Ra’anana Symphony orchestra, rishon-le’zion Symphony, the “Echo Ensemble” for neue Musik Hanns Eisler and was member of the Jewish-Arab Orchestra and the Young Israeli Philharmonic Orchestra.
+Ben Shalom won different stipendiums of the “European Jeunesses Musicales” and the „American Israel Cultural Foundation“.
+He performed as a Soloist with different orchestras as such as the Jerusalem Chamber orchestra, the Ra’anana Symphony orchestra, rishon-le’zion Symphony, the Echo Ensemble Hanns Eisler and the Jewish-Arab Orchestra.

-Nur created and played in a special Project for oriental and classical instrument that musically “wanders” between European Classical Sounds and Middle Eastern cultures, reflecting the commonalities and the different between them.
+In addition, Ben Shalom has created a special Project for oriental and classical instrument that musically “wanders” between European Classical Sounds and Middle Eastern cultures, reflecting the commonalities and the different between them.